h-livv/janus/README.md

 Detailed validation study with outputs is available in [docs/collision_validation.md](docs/collision_validation.md)<br>

-The validation framework verifies that the Janus physics engine satisfies conservation laws, statistical benchmarks, and phenomenological observables, providing confidence in generated datasets before transport and optimization studies.
+The validation framework verifies conservation laws, statistical benchmarks, and phenomenological observables before generated datasets are propagated into downstream transport and optimization studies.

 ---